 Marvel’s Loki premiered on Disney Plus on Wednesday 9th June 2021.
 However, unlike WandaVision, Loki launched with just one episode, leaving fans desperate for more.

-The remaining episodes will be released every subsequent Wednesday, with the Loki finale set for 14th July.
+The remaining episodes have been released every subsequent Wednesday, with the Loki finale being added this morning, on Wednesday 14th July.

-Loki comes to Disney Plus on Wednesday 9th June, with new episodes every Wednesday thereafter.
-You can sign up to Disney Plus for £7.99 a month or £79.90 a year now.
+Loki season one is streaming now exclusively on Disney Plus.
+You can sign up for £7.99 per month or £79.90 for a full year now.
 Want something else to watch?
 Visit our Sci-Fi and Fantasy pages or our full TV Guide.